smtiitm/Fastspeech2_HS_with_Custom_dictionary/README.md

 # FastSpeech2_HS Inference with Custom Dictionary

-This repository provides an inference method for the FastSpeech2_HS models using a custom dictionary to improve the pronunciation of domain-specific words and abbreviations that may be mispronounced by the trained model.
+This repository provides an updated preprocessing file and custom_dict for inference of the FastSpeech2_HS models using a custom dictionary to improve the pronunciation of domain-specific words and abbreviations that may be mispronounced by the trained model.

 ## Getting Started